geophysics-ubonn/crtomo_tools/doc/crtomo/files.rst

 pot/pot.dat
 """""""""""

 Each ``pot.dat`` contains the modelled potential distribution for the corresponding current injection configuration defined in config.dat (assuming a unit current of 1 :math:`A`), i.e., the (consecutive) number in the file name corresponds to the line number (+1) in ``config.dat``.
 The potential values of the individual elements are listed as determined in ``elem.dat``.

 * Line 1-End:
    * Column 1: x coordinate in m
    * Column 2: z coordinate in m
-   * Column 3: potential in V
+   * Column 3: real part of complex potential, [V]
-   * column 4: phase in mrad
+   * Column 4: imaginary part of complex potential, [V]

 rho/